 Trivia: did you know that the EEG sensors on the head pick up 95% of the electrical information on the entire head, and only 5% of that information is site specific?
 In other words, don't worry, you have it in the right place!

-Watch this demonstration on how to add the 5 sensor to your ears and scalp.
+Watch this video demonstration on how to add the 5 EEG sensors to your ears and scalp.

-We usually recommend 1-3 sessions per week per trainee, though you can train up to 5 times per week.
-The minimum we recommend is once a week because throughout the training the brain is learning a new way of decision making and, like learning a new language, the more frequently the brain practices, the faster it learns.
+We usually recommend 2-5 sessions per week per trainee, though you can train every day as this is non-invasive brain training.
+The minimum we recommend is once a week because throughout the training the brain is learning a new way of decision-making and, like learning a new language, the more frequently the brain practices, the faster it learns.

-No. While your brain will learn a lot about itself, if you train every day for a month it will not provide the same value as spreading those trainings over 2 or 3 months.
-The advantage of spreading trainings over time is that it gives your behavior and thought patterns time to adapt.
-For example, when the brain learns it doesn't need to stay in a stress zone of fight/flight pattern, it is going gradually calm down.
-Here is a client review after two months of renting and training 3 times per week: "Easy to use, cost efficient and extremely effective.
-My stress has taken a back seat."
+No. While your brain will learn a lot about itself, if you train every day for a month it will not provide the same value as spreading those training over 2 or 4 months.
+The advantage of spreading training over time is that it gives your behaviour and thought patterns time to adapt.
+For example, when the brain learns it doesn't need to stay in a stress zone of fight/flight pattern, it is going gradually calms down.
+Here is a client review after two months of renting and training 3 times per week: "Extremely effective managing my daily stressors.
+Overall my stress has taken a back seat."

-Why Do We Recommend That A Parent Also Train If They Are Renting A Neurofeedback Machine For their children?
+11. Why Do We Recommend That Parent Also Train If They Are Renting A Neurofeedback Machine For their children?

-Children respond better to training when an adult trains with them.
-Your child’s brain/central nervous system (CNS) is learning to assess current needs from gathering information in the here-and-now, rather than using habitual information/neural pathways.
+Children respond better to training when an adult train with them.
+Your childs brain/central nervous system (CNS) is learning to assess current needs by gathering information in the here-and-now, rather than using habitual information/neural pathways.
 Brain problems such as hypervigilance, difficulties in focusing, overwhelmed feelings, low energy, and emotional dysregulation are the result of maladaptive brain responses that are based on using habitual information and neural pathways.

 A wonderful example of the process of attunement is The Dog Whisperer on National Geographic.
 Throughout the episodes, you will see examples of how Cesar (the alpha dog trainer), who is “calm assertive” (i.e. has a regulated CNS), works with an anxious/fearful/aggressive dog through the natural attunement process where a beta dog’s CNS aligns with an alpha CNS.